uladkasach/simple-lambda-handler/README.md

 });
 ```

-In this example, if the user passes in a `uuid` instead of a `userUuid`, they would be told that they are missing a required input: `userUuid`.
+In this example, if the user passes in a `uuid` instead of a `userUuid`, they would be told that they are missing a required input, `userUuid`, with a `BadRequestError`.

 ### Extensibility